-Policy Paper §7: Circular Solutions to Telecoupled Externalities of EU’s Green Economy Transition, Teodor Kalpakchiev, the-enpi.org
+Policy Paper §7: Concentric Urban Circularity as to Telecoupled Externalities of EU’s Green Economy Transition, Teodor Kalpakchiev, the-enpi.org

-Globalization has triggered an enormous momentum in coordinating global value chains.
+Globalization has triggered an enormous momentum in coordinating value chain, coordinating and learning mechanisms.
 However, as microeconomic optimization does not necessarily internalize ecological or anthropocentric concerns, subjecting trade to a range of instruments such as voluntary certifications, international agreements, collaborative and participatory mechanisms, tariff and non-tariff barriers is meant to adjust the negative environmental effects of EU’s domestic greening of the economy.

 Long-distance relationships designated as telecoupling are oftentimes caused by the drive for sustainability leadership in the EU, which counts on redistribution of wealth towards renewable energy, renewing resource flows, optimizing resource use, etc. However, as land on the continent is relatively scarce and there is competition for its use (e.g. urbanization, food, biofuels, photovoltaic plants), which forces is to count on imports of biofuels from Eastern Europe or further, of renewable energy from North Africa, but also leads to excesses in (oftentimes processed) food that is shipped towards the rest of the world, while wholemeal grains, fruits and vegetables with little to no added value for the produced (had it not been for the fairtrade certification schemes) are imported.
 Agents working within these relationships are government officials, shipment and logistics companies, workers unions as well as companies acquiring land both within the EU and abroad.